Liverpool midfielder Woodburn joins Hearts on season-long loan

 Liverpool midfielder Ben Woodburn will spend a fourth successive season away from Anfield after joining Hearts on a year-long loan, the two clubs have confirmed.

-The Wales international, who broke through into the Reds' senior set-up five years ago as a teenager, will swap Jurgen Klopp's side for Robbie Neilson's Jam Tarts across the 2021-22 campaign.
+The Wales international, who broke through into the Reds' senior set-up five years ago as a teenager, will swap Jurgen Klopp's side for Robbie Neilson's team for the 2021-22 campaign.

-The midfielder could be in line to feature for the Tynecastle Park outfit against Dundee United this weekend and his new boss has made no secret of his delight in his arrival.
+The midfielder could be in line to feature for the Tynecastle outfit against Dundee United this weekend and his new boss has made no secret of his delight at his arrival.

 Editors' Picks